mfarle01/comp20-mfarley/README.md

 isn't working or when how to complete an assigment is unclear.

-4.One of the most important things I have learned during this course is just how the web acctually works.
+4.One of the most important things I have learned during this course is just how the web actually works.
 Understanding the get, post and submit requests has been really important in my understanding of how servers work.
 I have also found learning about html and the specific tags and styling aspects is really important.It is the backbone of every web page and it is important